The Ballpark »

 - State-of-the-art press box

 - Open-air party deck on the third base side club level seating up to 175 fans

-- The Boardwalk - A family-oriented games and amusement area including a playground
+- The Boardwalk, which is a family-oriented game and amusement area that includes a playground

 - Architects: Looney Ricks Kiss Architects of Memphis was the lead architectural firm.
 Kansas City-based Populous, designers of more major league baseball parks than any other architectural firm in the nation, was the consultant.